kael558/LanguageLearner/README.md

 Damerau-levenshtein distance can be computed between the words and the phones of each word to get a pronunciation difference.

-It will tell you if you need to replace, insert, delete or transpose a word/phone.
+The shortest-edit path is interpreted as replacing, inserting, deleting or transposing a word/phone.
 ## 📅 Roadmap
-[ ] highlight section of sentence -> crops audio for both human and elevenlabs and puts it side-by-side [ ] better phone error messages
+[x] highlight section of sentence -> crops audio for both human and elevenlabs and puts it side-by-side [x] better phone error messages
 [ ] add more languages

 ## ⚖️ License